HsinM/mnist-NCS/README.md

 # Intel® Movidius™ NCS MNIST example

-## Practice NCS using MINST dataset with Keras
+## Practice NCS using MNIST dataset with Keras

 Train a simple CNN for MNIST using script